 Is Matcha Green Tea Superfood Or Just A Trend?

-Matcha Green Tea has risen in popularity lately thanks to the internet and social media, It is now described as the new start and it has been praised for its numerous health benefits.
+Matcha Green Tea has risen in popularity lately thanks to the internet and social media, It is now described as the new start superfood and it has been praised for its numerous health benefits.

 The main difference between Matcha green tea and regular green tea is it's the way it's grown and its extraction method.